What is the Room Draw?

 There are a number of rooms in College suitable for sharing by two people.

 Sharing means lower charges, and priority in next year’s Room Draw too, allowing current 1st years to choose the best rooms in College in their 3rd year.
 If you are very low on the Room Draw list, it may well be your best option.
 The shared rooms will all have appropriate facilities for each student.
 Do view the rooms designed to be shared before making your choice to ensure the rooms meet your requirements.

-If you want to share a room, you must let us know by the deadline shown above by emailing email@example.com .
+If you want to share a room, you must let us know by the deadline we give you by emailing firstname.lastname@example.org .

 Forming a group

 You can form yourselves into groups of up to six.
 This allows you to sign up for rooms at the same time, making it more likely you can live together.
 The final positioning of the group in the Draw is the mean of the individual students’ rankings.